Los Frikis: AIDS epidemic

 During the Special Period in the 1990s, many Frikis purposely contracted AIDS in an attempt to escape the effects of the economic crisis by entering state-run AIDS clinics, referred to as sanatoriums.
 One of the first to do so was Papo la Bala, who injected himself with the infected blood of an HIV-positive rocker and converted to Christianity on his deathbed.
 According to Nolan Moore, a writer for ListVerse, "hundreds of teens" followed in la Bala's example.
 Although no official statistics exist of the numbers of infected Frikis, the University of Pennsylvania have stated that "many estimate that approximately 200 people–mostly men–had infected themselves" and that "not realizing it spread through sexual contact, many of their girlfriends also suffered from the consequences of their actions."
 In a 2017 documentary by Vice Media, Friki Yoandra Cardoso said, "When the sanatorium first opened, it was 100% Frikis."

-The government responded to this movement by reducing the amount shops where syringes could be bought in an attempt to reduce injection of contaminated blood.
+The government responded to this movement by reducing the number of shops where syringes could be bought in an attempt to reduce injection of contaminated blood.
 Within two years of the beginning of the movement, eighteen Frikis had died as a result.

 While in the clinics, some doctors allowed patients to listen to bands such as Nirvana and AC/DC, and many Frikis formed punk rock bands using "speakers made from cardboard, electric guitars from East Berlin with strings made from telephone wires, and drum kits made from the materials found in x-rays."
 In particular, one band that formed out of a clinic was Eskoria, who in an article by Public Radio International were described as "the founding fathers of Cuban punk".

-These events led to the founding Rock vs AIDS, a campaign started by Maria Gattorno that promoted safe sex by handing out information leaflets and condoms to Frikis.
+These events led to the founding of Rock vs AIDS, a campaign started by Maria Gattorno that promoted safe sex by handing out information leaflets and condoms to Frikis.
 It also led to a larger social and governmental acceptance of Frikis and rock music in general.